 Thursday, July 20, 2023

-#AI ChatGPT - OpenAI: When fighting climate change how do we avoid the systemic risk with "experts" and profiteers distorting the allocation of resources?
+#AI ChatGPT - OpenAI: (And later Grok) When fighting climate change how do we avoid the systemic risk with "experts" and profiteers distorting the allocation of resources?

 I asked OpenAI: